TripAdvisor Deleted Reviews Warning Of Rape, Assault, Users Tell 'Journal Sentinel'

 One of the subsequent victims said that if she had read an account like that, she might not have gone to the resort.

 After the newspaper asked TripAdvisor about that deleted post in particular, the website republished it, seven years later.
-Users have to click to the 2,608th page of the forum to view it, the Journal-Sentinel reports.
+Users have to click to the 2,608th page of the forum to view it, the Journal Sentinel reports.

 TripAdvisor told the Journal Sentinel, after the paper began investigating the deleted posts, that it was establishing a "badge system" for flagging security risks and that it "absolutely" wants to publish reviews that warn travelers about concerns over assault.

-You can read the entire investigative report, which includes an examination of TripAdvisor's business practices and obscure post deletion policies, over at the Journal Sentinel.
+The Journal Sentinel's report includes an examination of TripAdvisor's business practices and obscure post deletion policies,

 TripAdvisor sent NPR its official response to the Journal Sentinel's article, which reads in part: